LukaszKosobucki/Autumn-Shop/README.md

+### Short Description

-# It is React Academy project organized inside company
+It was an inner company React Academy for new employer waiting for their project to be assigned.

 ### During the Academy I have learnt and worked on things like: